fastik17/roskomnadzor/README.md

 4.admin make decision  - http://127.0.0.1:8000/api/v1/blocked/
 (if blocked=True , 10 min later user will got email notification)

+**FOR EMAIL NOTIFICATIONS PLS CONNECT SOME YOUR SENDGRID/MAILGUN ACCOUNT**

 More information you can find in swagger doc - http://127.0.0.1:8000/api-docs/